Steve Conte: Career

 Conte also worked with composer Yoko Kanno and lyricist Tim Jensen on soundtracks to various popular anime series.
 Those works include the opening theme to Wolf's Rain, titled "Stray", as well as the tracks "Heaven's Not Enough" and "Could You Bite the Hand?"
 All three appear on the OST albums.
-As a guest vocalist for the Kanno-led Seatbelts, Steve also sang vocals in episodes of Cowboy Bebop, as well as the 2001 film, most notably the song "Call Me Call Me", as well as "Words That We Couldn't Say", "No Reply" and "Diggin'".
+As a guest vocalist for the Kanno-led Seatbelts, Conte also sang vocals in episodes of Cowboy Bebop, as well as the 2001 film, most notably the song "Call Me Call Me", as well as "Words That We Couldn't Say", "No Reply" and "Diggin'".
 He also sang "Rain" on the OST CD, which is sung by Mai Yamane and featured in the series.
 He would later sing alongside Shanti Snyder on "Living Inside the Shell", the ending theme to 2004's Ghost in the Shell: Stand Alone Complex 2nd GIG.
 Conte also performed on the duet "The Garden of Everything" with Japanese singer Maaya Sakamoto on her RahXephon-related single "Tune the Rainbow".
-In 2007, Steve provided the vocals for the video game Sonic and the Secret Rings.
+In 2007, he provided the vocals for the video game Sonic and the Secret Rings.
 He sings the closing credits song titled "Worth a Chance", as well as the game's main theme "Seven Rings in Hand".

 Conte formed the band Steve Conte & The Crazy Truth and produced a debut album on October 20, 2009, which was released through Varèse Sarabande Records.
 In 2010, Conte joined Michael Monroe's new band, The Michael Monroe Band, where he is a guitarist, along with fellow New York Doll and bassist Sami Yaffa.

-In September 2014, Steve provided solo acoustic guitar accompaniment for Angelina Jordan, winner of Norway's Got Talent (Norske Talenter), on the American television program The View.
+In September 2014, Conte provided solo acoustic guitar accompaniment for Angelina Jordan, winner of Norway's Got Talent (Norske Talenter), on the American television program The View.

-In November of 2022, Steve announced a new solo album that he is writing with XTC’s Andy Partridge, whom he called "one of the greatest songwriters in the world".
+In November 2022, Conte announced a new solo album that he is writing with XTC’s Andy Partridge, whom he called "one of the greatest songwriters in the world".
 The two worked on a total of 8 new songs via Zoom sessions.